 Here you can find out the price for the exams.

-Yes, the exams at levels A1-B2 can be repeated as a whole as often as you wish (recommendation: after six months at the earliest in order to catch up on the material).
-At the C1 level, as well as if the exam is cancelled due to illness, parts of the exam can also be repeated upon presentation of a certificate.
+Yes, the exams at levels A2/B1 and B2/C1 can be repeated as a whole as often as you wish (recommendation: after six months at the earliest in order to catch up on the material).

 Examiners cannot examine candidates they have taught during the last 6 months.